The Mental Health Act 2014 (Vic) (‘MHA 2014’) establishes a three-stage process for making compulsory orders:

 - the young person does not have capacity to give informed consent and there is no less restrictive way for them to be treated.

-Where the young person is a A patient admitted to a mental facility with the patient’s consent., the MHT must be satisfied that:
+Where the young person is a voluntary patient, the MHT must be satisfied that:

 - either the young person has consented to ECT in writing, or they do not have the capacity to give informed consent but a person who has the legal authority to consent to treatment (e.g. a parent) has given written informed consent to ECT; and